 The plot of the film is based on a short story called “The Stage to Lordsburg” by Ernest Haycox, an American Western writer.
 Ford purchased the rights to the story shortly after its magazine publication in 1937.
 It tells the story of a group of strangers in the 1880s who each board a stagecoach for a dangerous trip from Tonto, Arizona to Lordsburg, New Mexico.
-The tight narrative keeps the Chaucerian purpose from wandering too far from this central purpose.
+The tight narrative keeps the Chaucerian purpose from wandering too far from its central objective.
 Two riders (one a Cheyenne) approach an army camp out in the vast and desolate terrain of Arizona/New Mexico.
 A telegraph arrives with only one word: “Geronimo”, the vicious Apache warlord, which casts a dark shadow over the film.
 Each character plays a classic Western trope, an archetype we think we understand, but in Stagecoach, not everything is as it seems.
 Each character has considerably greater depth than initial impressions allow.
 The rugged outlaw “Ringo the Kid” only ever killed to defend his family, the high society woman who gives birth to a child that the prostitute ends up being the best caregiver for, the shady gambler is actually descended from a high-class Southern family, the drunkard who is a doctor who winds up sobering up to deliver a baby and stand up to the Kid’s enemies; the pillar of the community banker winds up being an untrustworthy thief; the hard-nosed marshal changes his tune at the end of the film with the doctor by letting Ringo escape to his ranch in the name of true love.